lucyshen7/wander/README.md

 Features:
 - Users can add and view their upcoming trips and a list of activities for each trip
 - Users can view the total cost of the trip
-- Users can see a 7-day weather forecast for their trip and plan their activities accordingly
+- Users can see a 7-day weather forecast and plan their activities accordingly
 - Users can see the location of their hotel and activities plotted on a map
 - Users can add destinations for their future trips